If you’re thinking of building your own custom access control solution, read this first.

 A simplistic theory would say that, assuming the technically savvy builders have an edge on the competition, that lead will only continue to grow as they replace more technology with their own creations.
 However, this is not how it usually works in practice.

-Development resources are finite; you can’t hire an unlimited amount of highly skilled engineers.
+Development resources are finite; you can’t hire an unlimited amount of highly skilled engineers to build your operational software.
 And eventually, you’re spending more time maintaining the self-built systems than being able to create new ones.
 It’s the same reason that we buy cars from manufacturers with an established dealer network — for some extra cost, we can rely on the car quality and ongoing maintenance without paying for it ourselves each time.

 In other words, the technical debt is not negligible.

 A few software systems manage to overcome this problem by being released into the world as open-source so other companies can benefit from them, sharing the burden of contribution in the process.
 One of those examples is Hadoop, which in 2008 generated enough momentum in the business world for commercial companies to pick up the development and nurturing of the included open-source projects.
 These platform vendors proactively filled in the gaps, either by creating new open-source systems or by acquiring them from customers that saw an opportunity to join the elusive club of builders.